-Conflict is an innate part of the supervision process, as is true of all human relationships.
-Conflicts in supervision can stem from a variety of sources, including miscommunication, unclear or differing expectations, different personality styles, anxiety around the evaluative process of supervision, the changing and potentially conflicting roles that supervisors and supervisees take on with one another, and others.

-- ❖ In order to promote healthy conflict resolution, your supervisors will encourage open and appropriate direct communication and feedback as a means of addressing conflicts.
+- Conflict is an innate part of the supervision process, as is true of all human relationships.
+Conflicts in supervision can stem from a variety of sources, including miscommunication, unclear or differing expectations, different personality styles, anxiety around the evaluative process of supervision, the changing and potentially conflicting roles that supervisors and supervisees take on with one another, and others. - ❖ We believe that productive working through conflict toward a positive resolution can be a tremendous asset in supervision.
+Conflict that reaches a resolution is more likely to result in a strengthened relationship, positive supervision outcomes, and professional growth for the supervisor and supervisee. - ❖ In order to promote healthy conflict resolution, your supervisors will encourage open and appropriate direct communication and feedback as a means of addressing conflicts.
 You will be expected to be an active participant in this process and will be encouraged to voice your needs and preferences working through conflicts. - ❖ If you have any concerns or are dissatisfied with any aspect of your supervision or training experience, please discuss them with each supervisor directly.
-If you are unable to resolve the issues with the supervisor, you may ask for another clinical supervisor to be involved. - ❖ You can also reach out directly to Behavioral Health Director to voice issues or concerns around supervision or other aspects of the training at any time. - Please be aware of the following steps to aid you at times of INFORMAL conflict resolution in supervision: - o In an event that the intern raises a concern around an informal conflict or miscommunication with another supervisor, the intern will be provided guidance, and if appropriate, might be asked to bring up the concern with that individual no later than the next scheduled individual supervision, or within a week in the case of an administrative supervisor. - During that time, the information will not be shared with other supervisors, unless the intern request otherwise. - O If no resolution is reached between intern and the supervisor within the specified time frame, the supervisor with whom the concern was shared might take more active steps toward resolution, which may include sharing of the information previously disclosed with other supervisors, and other steps toward the resolution of conflict, such as scheduling a meeting with all involved parties to further discus and problem-solve the conflict, among other potential steps. - Clinical supervisors and/or Training Director may be involved in helping the intern decide whether a particular conflict falls under the definition of formal vs. informal conflict, if this is not immediately clear.
+If you are unable to resolve the issues with the supervisor, you may ask for another clinical supervisor to be involved. - ❖ You can also reach out directly to the Executive Director of Behavioral Health to voice issues or concerns around supervision or other aspects of the training at any time. - Please be aware of the following steps to aid you at times of INFORMAL conflict resolution in supervision: - o In an event that the intern raises a concern around an informal conflict or miscommunication with another supervisor, the intern will be provided guidance, and if appropriate, might be asked to bring up the concern with that individual no later than the next scheduled individual supervision, or within a week in the case of an administrative supervisor. - During that time, the information will not be shared with other supervisors, unless the intern request otherwise. - If no resolution is reached between intern and the supervisor within the specified time frame, the supervisor with whom the concern was shared might take more active steps toward resolution, which may include sharing of the information previously disclosed with other supervisors, and other

+- steps toward the resolution of conflict, such as scheduling a meeting with all involved parties to further discuss and problem-solve the conflict, among other potential steps. - Clinical supervisors and/or Training Director may be involved in helping the intern decide whether a particular conflict falls under the definition of formal vs. informal conflict, if this is not immediately clear.
 In the event that informal resolution is not possible, or the intern has attempted the steps outlined above and it was not successful, the intern is expected to follow formal grievance and due process procedures per internship and CVCH policies.